-Figure T2.4.2 presents the frequency of recorded incidents for other drug offences by region between 2003 and 2022.
-Other drug offences include forged or altered prescription/obstruction offences and obstruction under the Misuse of Drugs Acts 1977-2017.
-The highest number of incidents recorded were reported for the DMR (N=379), followed by the Eastern Region (N=142) and the Southern Region (N=129).
-The lowest number of incidents recorded was reported for the North Western Region (n=64).
-Only the Southern Region showed a decrease in the number of incidents recorded (5%) between 2021 and 2022.
+Figure T2.4.2 presents the frequency of recorded incidents for other drug offences by region between 2003 and 2023.
+Other drug offences include forged or altered prescription/obstruction offences and obstruction under the Misuse of Drugs Acts 1977 to 2017.
+The highest number of incidents recorded in 2023 were reported for the DMR (N=398), followed by the Eastern Region (N=83) and the Southern Region (N=69).
+The lowest number of incidents recorded was reported for the North Western Region (n=30).
+All regions showed a decrease in the number of incidents recorded between 2022 and 2023.

-Figure T2.4.2 Recorded incidents of other drug offences, by region and year, 2003-2022
+Figure T2.4.2 Recorded incidents of other drug offences, by region and year, 2003-2023

-Figure T2.4.3 presents the frequency of recorded incidents for driving or being in charge of a vehicle while under the influence of drugs, by region between 2003 and 2022.
+Figure T2.4.3 presents the frequency of recorded incidents for driving or being in charge of a vehicle while under the influence of drugs, by region between 2003 and 2023.
 Between 2015 and 2020, the frequency of incidents reported mainly increased annually across regions.
-However, between 2020 and 2021, regions showed a decrease in recorded incidents: the highest decrease was in the Southern Region (10%), followed by the DMR (7%), Eastern Region (6%) and finally the North West Region (1%).
-As reported above, a possible explanation for the recent annual increases up to 2020 is that, in April 2017, a new measure to address this offence was introduced: roadside drug testing.
-Gardaí have been given power to carry out Preliminary Drug Testing (PDT) using the Dräger DrugTest 5000 device (and, more recently, the Dräger Alcotest 7510) on motorists who are thought to be driving under the influence of drugs (Sheehan 2019).
-The device tests the driver's oral fluid (saliva) for the presence of cannabis, cocaine, opioids (such as heroin or morphine), and benzodiazepines (such as valium).
-The decreasing trend evident between 2020 and 2021 was likely due to the COVID-19 lockdown in Ireland.
+As stated above, a possible explanation for the recent annual increases up to 2020 is that, in April 2017, a new measure to address this offence was introduced: roadside drug testing.
+Gardaí have been given power to carry out Preliminary Drug Testing sing the Dräger Drug Test 5000 device (and, more recently, the Dräger Alcotest 7510) on motorists who are thought to be driving under the influence of drugs (Sheehan 2019).
+However, between 2020 and 2022, all regions showed an annual decrease in recorded incidents.
+The device tests the driver's oral fluid (saliva) for the presence of cannabis, cocaine, opioids (such as heroin or morphine), and benzodiazepines (such as Valium).
+The decreasing trend evident between 2020 and 2021 was likely due to the COVID19 lockdown in Ireland.
 Between 2021 and 2022, further decreases were seen across regions.
-The highest decrease was evident in the Southern Region (27%), followed by the North Western Region (26%) and Eastern Region (23%) and the lowest was evident in the DMR (18%).
+Between 2022 and 2023 increases in incidents reported in North Western Region (17%) and Southern Region (2%), while decreases wither evident in DMR (35%) and Eastern Region (2%).

-Figure T2.4.3 Recorded incidents of driving/being in charge of a vehicle while under the influence of drugs, by region and year, 2003-2022
+Figure T2.4.3 Recorded incidents of driving/being in charge of a vehicle while under the influence of drugs, by region and year, 2003-2023